Learn how to avoid risks associated with Bloodborne Pathogens with this online course. Certificate emailed on

 Section 1 | What are bloodborne pathogens?

 Section 2 | How to protect yourself

 Section 3 | Safe handling of blood and other potentially infectious materials (OPIM)

 Section 4 | Emergency procedures for blood or OPIM exposure

-Therefore this course is relevant to anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
+Therefore this course is relevant for anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
 Examples include: emergency services, medical staff, tattoo artists, lab technicians, cleaners.